cucumber/docs/content/docs/bdd/who-does-what.md

 # Writing Gherkin

 To start with, when the language and style used in the scenarios is still being established, it is recommended that the entire team collaborate on writing the Gherkin.
-Later, it can be efficiently done by a pair: a developer (or someone who is responsible for the automation) and a tester (or someone who is responsible for quality) as long as their output is actively reviewed by a the product owner (or business representative).
+Later, it can be efficiently done by a pair: a developer (or someone who is responsible for the automation) and a tester (or someone who is responsible for quality) as long as their output is actively reviewed by the product owner (or business representative).

 # Writing Features